bmuellerhstat/00-c9-setup-readme/README.md

 ## Objectives

 1. Create a Ruby workspace
-2. Get workspace for Ruby
+2. Get workspace ready for Ruby

 ## Creating your workspace